Sodium sulfide: Reactions with inorganic reagents

-Uses
+Pulp and paper industry

-Sodium sulfide is primarily used in the kraft process in the pulp and paper industry.
+In terms of its dominant use, "sodium sulfide" is primarily used in the kraft process in the pulp and paper industry.
+It aids in the delignification process, affording cellulose, which is the main component of paper.

 It is used in water treatment as an oxygen scavenger agent and also as a metals precipitant; in chemical photography for toning black and white photographs; in the textile industry as a bleaching agent, for desulfurising and as a dechlorinating agent; and in the leather trade for the sulfitisation of tanning extracts.
 It is used in chemical manufacturing as a sulfonation and sulfomethylation agent.
 It is used in the production of rubber chemicals, sulfur dyes and other chemical compounds.
 It is used in other applications including ore flotation, oil recovery, making dyes, and detergent.
 It is also used during leather processing, as an unhairing agent in the liming operation.

 Reagent in organic chemistry

+Installation of carbon-sulfur bonds

 Alkylation of sodium sulfide give thioethers: